This article is part of a larger series on POS Systems.

 20% of Overall Score

 To make it onto our list, products needed a handheld device that processed payments and synced with a web-based device.
 We also considered operating systems, offline mode, and digital receipts.
-All the options on our final list did well, but Clover and Square each earned 5 out of 5 stars.
+Loyverse earned 5 out of 5 stars, followed by Vend with 4.5.

 15% of Overall Score

-For this, we relied heavily on the reviews of real-world users who use the system day by day.
-We considered the performance of mobile apps as well as the POS system.
-We also looked for 24/7 customer support, since businesses may need help anytime.
-Clover and Square topped this list, with Lightspeed far last for its complex features.
+For this, we relied heavily on the reviews of real-world users who use the system daily.
+We considered the performance of mobile apps as well as the POS app.
+We also looked for 24/7 customer support since businesses may need help anytime.
+Square earned the highest score with 4.38.

-We gave Square 4.74 out of 5.
-It aced the ratings for price, mobile features, and expert evaluation.
+In our evaluation, Square earned a 4.66 out of 5.
+It aced the ratings for price and expert evaluation.
 It took hits for its limited service hours and because the loyalty program is an add-on.
-Its inventory management is not as in-depth as others on our list, like Lightspeed or Shopify.
+Its inventory management is not as in-depth as others on our list, like Lightspeed or Shopify, and it charges extra for some time clock features.

-POS: Square offers a free POS system, something only PayPal Zettle on our list offers.
-In addition, its POS Pro plan, at $60 per month, is cheaper than most for the features it offers.
+POS: Square offers a free POS application, something only PayPal Zettle and Loyverse on our list offer.
+In addition, its POS Pro plan, at $60 per month, is cheaper than most.

-Payment Processing: The transaction fees are competitive, although PayPal Zettle is far better.
+Payment Processing: At 2.6% + 10 cents for in-person transactions and 3.5% + 15 cents for keyed-in transactions, Square’s fees are competitive, although PayPal Zettle is far better.
 Square offers discounts for businesses doing over $250,000 a year in credit card processing.
 You may find cheaper rates with the other POS services that let you choose your own payment processor.
-If you are a restaurant, consider Lightspeed, which offers interchange-plus that is usually cheaper than Square.

 Hardware: Square charges $49 for a chip reader.
-This is the least expensive card reader on our list, although it is the simplest.
+It comes with a free swipe reader.
 Square’s complete POS systems run from $299 to $799.
 These prices compare well to most of the software on our list.

-- Free plan: It’s hard to beat Square’s free plan, although Zettle comes close.
-As opposed to most POS systems that have limited features in their free plan, Square’s free POS can handle checkout, inventory, online sales, and more.
+- Free plan: It’s hard to beat Square’s free plan, although Loyverse comes close.
+As opposed to most POS apps, which have limited features in their free plan, Square’s free POS can handle checkout, inventory, online sales, and more.

 - Ease of use: Square is extremely popular because it’s such an easy program to use.
-The design is intuitive, the hardware durable, and users say it’s incredibly easy for customers as well as cashiers.
-They rate it an average of 4.68 out of 5 stars over multiple review sites.
+The design is intuitive and the hardware durable.
+Users say it’s incredibly easy for customers as well as cashiers.
+They rate it an average of 4.78 out of 5 stars over multiple review sites.

-- Mobile: Square POS ranks No. 30 for Business in the Apple App store, with a 4.8 out of 5 based on over 270,000 reviews.
-For Android, it has 4.4 stars and over 134,000 reviews.
+- Mobile: Square POS ranks No. 35 for Business in the Apple App store, with a 4.8 out of 5 based on over 285,000 reviews.
+For Android, it has 4.4 stars and over 138,000 reviews.
 It’s the best-ranked mobile POS application among users.
-Square tops our list of best free iPhone credit card readers.
+Square tops our list of best free iPhone credit card readers and best mobile payment processors.

-- Scalability: Square works for the solopreneur who sells a few items now and then to the busy store with in-person and online sales.
-While the flat payment processing rates are higher than if you used Clover or Vend partnered with a merchant account, Square does offer reduced rates for high-volume sellers.
+- Scalability: Square works for the solopreneur who sells a few items now and then as well as the busy store with in-person and online sales.
+While the flat payment processing rates are the highest on our list (except for Shopify), Square does offer reduced rates for high-volume sellers.

 - Versatility: Run a restaurant?
 Square has a specialty POS for that.
 Need something for your beauty salon?
-Try Square Appointments.
+Try Square Appointments, which is also free.
 In addition, Square has a free online store.
 It has add-ons for loyalty, employee scheduling, and even payroll, all of which integrate natively into Square POS.
+In addition, Square has branched into banking with checking and savings accounts, loans, and more.

 - Integrations: If you need different software, Square integrates with accounting software like QuickBooks, scheduling software like Intake, or time trackers like Homebase.
 It has apps for ecommerce, delivery services, invoicing, analytics, events, and more.

-- Offline mode: Like Vend, Square works offline.
+- Offline mode: Like most of the systems on our list, Square works offline.
 It can record and store transactions to sync with the cloud later.

 What Square Is Missing